 Only around one in ten people taking blood pressure treatments remain well controlled on just one drug (monotherapy).

-Most people (65%) need two classes of drugs to reach their blood pressure treatment target.
+Two out of three people with high blood pressure need two classes of drug to reach their blood pressure treatment target.

 When your blood pressure is well controlled on two or more drugs, these fixed doses are taken as one single combination tablet where possible.